LambdaFiend/ImpLam/README.md

 ## Quick note

 The symbol \ will be used in place of the symbol λ (lambda symbol).
+The only reason I do this is so that it matches the way most people can comfortably create lambda terms using the defined syntax for ImpLam.

+The symbol λ is Lambda.

 The symbol β is Beta.